awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    Output:

+   You'll see several lines of output as the cluster and worker nodes are created\.
+The last line of output is similar to the following example line\.

    ```
-   [ℹ]  eksctl version 0.11.1
-   [ℹ]  using region region-code
-   [ℹ]  setting availability zones to [region-codec region-codea region-coded]
-   [ℹ]  subnets for region-codec - public:192.168.0.0/19 private:192.168.96.0/19
-   [ℹ]  subnets for region-codea - public:192.168.32.0/19 private:192.168.128.0/19
-   [ℹ]  subnets for region-coded - public:192.168.64.0/19 private:192.168.160.0/19
-   [ℹ]  using SSH public key "my-public-key.pub" as "eksctl-prod-nodegroup-standard-workers-00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00"
-   [ℹ]  using Kubernetes version 1.14
-   [ℹ]  creating EKS cluster "prod" in "region-code" region with managed nodes
-   [ℹ]  will create 2 separate CloudFormation stacks for cluster itself and the initial managed nodegroup
-   [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=region-code --cluster=prod'
-   [ℹ]  CloudWatch logging will not be enabled for cluster "prod" in "region-code"
-   [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=region-code --cluster=prod'
-   [ℹ]  Kubernetes API endpoint access will use default of {publicAccess=true, privateAccess=false} for cluster "prod" in "region-code"
-   [ℹ]  2 sequential tasks: { create cluster control plane "prod", create managed nodegroup "standard-workers" }
-   [ℹ]  building cluster stack "eksctl-prod-cluster"
-   [ℹ]  deploying stack "eksctl-prod-cluster"
-   [ℹ]  building managed nodegroup stack "eksctl-prod-nodegroup-standard-workers"
-   [ℹ]  deploying stack "eksctl-prod-nodegroup-standard-workers"
-   [✔]  all EKS cluster resources for "prod" have been created
-   [✔]  saved kubeconfig as "/home/user/.kube/config"
-   [ℹ]  nodegroup "standard-workers" has 3 node(s)
-   [ℹ]  node "ip-192-168-26-79.region-code.compute.internal" is ready
-   [ℹ]  node "ip-192-168-51-105.region-code.compute.internal" is ready
-   [ℹ]  node "ip-192-168-80-87.region-code.compute.internal" is ready
-   [ℹ]  waiting for at least 1 node(s) to become ready in "standard-workers"
-   [ℹ]  nodegroup "standard-workers" has 3 node(s)
-   [ℹ]  node "ip-192-168-26-79.region-code.compute.internal" is ready
-   [ℹ]  node "ip-192-168-51-105.region-code.compute.internal" is ready
-   [ℹ]  node "ip-192-168-80-87.region-code.compute.internal" is ready
-   [ℹ]  kubectl command should work with "/home/user/.kube/config", try 'kubectl get nodes'
-   [✔]  EKS cluster "prod" in "region-code" region is ready
+   [✓]  EKS cluster "prod" in "region-code" region is ready
    ```

 ------
 #### [ Cluster with Linux and Windows workloads ]

-   This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.14.0`\.
+   This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.15.0-rc.1`\.
 You can check your version with the following command:

    ```
    eksctl version